What is Music Therapy?

 Music therapy is a research-based practice and profession in which music is used to actively support people as they strive to improve their health, functioning and wellbeing.

 Music therapy is the intentional use of music by a university trained professional who is registered with the Australian Music Therapy Association Inc. Registered music therapists draw on an extensive body of research and are bound by a code of ethics that informs their practice.

 Music therapists incorporate a range of music making methods within and through a therapeutic relationship.
 They are employed in a variety of sectors including health, community, aged care, disability, early childhood, and private practice.
 Music therapy is different from music education and entertainment as it focuses on health, functioning and wellbeing.

 Music therapists are committed to supporting people of any age and ability regardless of musical skill, culture or background.

 For more information visit the Australian Music Therapy Association.

 Music Therapy at TLC

 TLC is lucky to have an experienced and passionate Music Therapist in Amy Smith on the team.
-Sessions are available at our Milton centre as well as via Telehealth.
+Sessions are available via Telehealth.